techstormpc/ms-partner-tools/README.md

 ## App Registration

-Need to add the Microsoft Partner Center user_impersonation permission under the API permissions tab.
+Under App registrations -> API permissions, add the Microsoft Partner Center `user_impersonation` permission.
+You can search for it under "APIs my organization uses".
+Please note that this only supports delegated permissions, not application permissions.

 The device code flow requires the "Allow public client flows" option to be turned on.
+This needs a client secret.

+If the interactive auth flow is used, you must add the "Mobile and desktop applications" platform and set the "Redirect URI" to `http://localhost:8400`.

 ## Sample Usage

 ### CLI